 Collect small film containers.
 Add Jell-O powder.
-Prepare several containers and make holes in the lids.
-Invite children to guess the flavours which are in the containers.
+Prepare several containers and punch holes in the lids.
+Invite children to guess the flavours that are in the containers.

 ARTS & CRAFTS

-Mix poster paint with a small quantity of water.
-Using a paintbrush, let a drop of colour fall onto a sheet of paper.
-Encourage children to blow on the drop using a drinking straw to spread the paint.
+Add a small quantity of paint to a glass of water.
+Using a paintbrush, let a drop of color fall onto a piece of paper for each child.
+Encourage them to blow on the drop using a drinking straw to spread the color.

 A simple way to make finger paint is to pour liquid poster paint into a bowl, add a small quantity of flour, and mix until the texture resembles the texture of store-bought finger paint.
 Let children dip their fingers in the paint and make prints on paper.

 Pour salt onto a sheet of paper.
-Add colourful crushed chalk to dye the salt.
+Add colourful crushed chalk to color the salt.
 Pour the salt into a container and repeat using a different colour.
 Use the salt for special collages.
-Simply apply glue to a piece of cardboard and pour the salt over it.
-This is a great way to discover the magic of colours.
+Simply apply glue to a piece of cardboard and pour salt over it.
+This is a great way to discover the magic of colors.